How and when can I apply to the program?

 This is a preference of the program and does not exclude you from applying.
 However, a reference from a medical provider attesting to your ability to become a competent PA is extremely helpful for the admissions committee during the applicant evaluation process.

-Will there be a wait list for the program?
+Is there a wait list for the program?

 Yes, in addition to the individuals who will be selected for admission, other qualified applicants will be wait-listed in the event that positions in the class become available.